pdobb/say/README.md

       Say.("Debug details about this ...", :debug)
       Say.("Info about stuff ...", :info)
-      Say.("Maybe look into this thing ...", :warn) Say.("Maybe look into the above thing ...", :warning) Say.("Failed to do a thing ...", :error)
+      Say.("Maybe look into this thing ...", :warn) Say.("Failed to do a thing ...", :error)

       "The Result!"